It Hurts Me Too: Junior Wells versions

 Junior Wells made the song one of his standards and often used James' lyrics.
 He recorded it several times, including as a single in 1962, for the 1966 compilation album Chicago/The Blues/Today!
 Volume 1, and in 1979 for his Pleading the Blues album with Buddy Guy.

+Grateful Dead versions

+The Grateful Dead began covering "It Hurts Me Too" in 1966, with Ron "Pigpen" McKernan singing the lead vocal.
+A live recording appeared on the album Europe '72.
+It was retired after McKernan left the group in 1972.

 Recognition and influence

 In 2012, Tampa Red's 1940 "It Hurts Me Too" was inducted into the Blues Foundation Hall of Fame as a "Classic of Blues Recording".
 The Foundation noted: "Tampa Red proved himself a master of many moods during his long recording career, and with the classic line 'When things go wrong, go wrong with you, it hurts me too,' he showed how the blues can be an expression of empathy and tenderness."